 The Be Cruelty-Free campaign to ban animal testing of cosmetics in New Zealand just got bigger and stronger, as two leading animal protection groups come on board.
 Joining forces with Humane Society International which has led the high-profile initiative for the past two years, the New Zealand Anti-Vivisection Society and Helping You Help Animals now bring even more campaign power to Be Cruelty-Free.

 Be Cruelty-Free's goals have strong public support in New Zealand.
-Opinion polls show that 88.6 percent of Kiwis want a ban on cosmetics animal testing.
-Carolyn Press-McKenzie, founder of HUHA, said: "The writing is on the wall for animal testing in the cosmetics industry, and New Zealand needs to make sure it doesn't come late to the party.
+Opinion polls show that 88.6% of Kiwis want a ban on cosmetics animal testing.